 It will take time, but a positive approach is always the way to go.
 One suggestion was to give low income families free reusable bags to get people into the habit of bringing the bags to the supermarket.
 It still will take time for the citizens of this state to get used to bringing their reusable bags to the store.

-There is no bag that will be free of negative environmental concern, whether it is causing ocean pollution, climate change or other consequences.
+According to the paper vs plastic debate, there is no bag that will be free of negative environmental concern, whether it is causing ocean pollution, climate change or other consequences.
 We also must look at what we put in the grocery bag that can also have an impact on the environment, but that’s for another time.